charlie-vf/the-hobbit-game/README.md

 ## **Testing & Validation**

 - Game tested on both Mac and Windows to ensure everything ran smoothly.
-    - This included the clear function in the game over function, which empties the terminal after the game over response is given.
-- Game tested on Chrome, Safari & Firefox
+- Game tested on Chrome, Safari & Firefox.
 - Encountered various instances early on where if statements were not working correctly
-    - For the most part, this was due to trailing white spaces at the beginning of lines
+    - For the most part, this was due to trailing white spaces at the beginning of lines.

-Passing the Python code through PEP8 returned no serious issues.
+Early on, passing the Python code through PEP8 returned no serious issues.
 However, it did return issues with line length - these were caused by nested if statements leading to longer lines due to indentation.
 This was fixed by changing the position of line breaks and paragraphing.

 Two linting errors present in code - both for the two global variables
 NAME_INPUT and